yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 You can check the source code from here: [ModificationManager.java](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/ocp/ModificationManager.java){:target="blank"}

 #### How the OCP can be used in Java?
 One of the best practices is **programming to interface** when it comes to applying OCP into java.
 Programming to interface means to prefer using interfaces instead of concrete types unless you do not specifically need to.
-Interfaces are the contracts to expose the behaviour type of our program to the outer world.
-By the help of well defined interfaces you always have a chance to create new implementations and easily extend your project without affecting the world outside, which technically means adding extension.
-Hence we can say that interfaces really plays nice with the OCP.
+Interfaces are the contracts to expose the behavior type of our program to the outer world.
+With the help of well-defined interfaces, you always have a chance to create new implementations and easily extend your project without affecting the world outside, which technically means adding an extension.
+Hence we can say that interfaces really play nice with the OCP.

 A simple example to show an advantage of using interfaces over concrete types: